kappa-db/multifeed-index/README.md

 # multi-hypercore-index

-> build an index over a set of hypercores
+> Build an index over a set of hypercores.

 Traverses a set of hypercores (as a [multi-hypercore](https://github.com/noffle/multi-hypercore)) and calls a user